Skip to main content

 MCSA - Web Applications

-I had already purchased the books last year and was going to start diving into an MCSD after completing the MCSA in SQL Server 2012/2014, but as always the case life got in the way and I had to focus on other priorities.
-I'm now ready to resume my Technical Studies and excited to go for this new MCSA Certification.
-The Certification itself is not my goal, but is just helpful as a way to focus my Studies.
+I had already purchased the necessary books last year and planned to pursue the MCSD after completing the MCSA in SQL Server 2012/2014.
+However, life has a way of getting busy, and I had to shift my priorities.
+Now that I'm ready to resume my technical studies, I'm excited to go for this new MCSA Certification.
+While the certification itself isn't my primary goal, it serves as a useful way to focus my studies.

 Comments